 New Line’s Cinema’s fourth instalment of the A Nightmare on Elm Street franchise is the one many fans remember fondest.
 Thirtysomethings cherish this movie like a precious childhood toy, a dead-on irony that will soon become apparent.
 Though I feel rather differently, it comes as no surprise.
-Freddy fever exploded in a powder keg of hypercommercialism following The Dream Master‘s long-anticipated release in the summer of ’88, our once-wicked killer transformed into the kind of pop culture phenomenon that was unprecedented in the realms of mainstream horror.
+Freddy fever exploded in a powder keg of hypercommercialism following The Dream Master‘s much anticipated release in the summer of ’88, our once-wicked killer transformed into the kind of pop culture phenomenon that was unprecedented in the realms of mainstream horror.

 Late-80s Freddy was a truly postmodern creation who crossed ethical boundaries in ways fans could never have envisaged just four years prior.
 Back when Krueger first emerged from the shifting shadows of A Nightmare on Elm Street‘s opening boiler room salvo, the slasher movie was marketed exclusively at older teenagers, taking a familiar setting ― summer camp, high school, everyday suburbia ― a masked killer with a unique weapon, and a cast of hormone-fuelled characters that older kids could relate to.
 And there was usually blood to be had.
 Lots of it.

 I remember acting out scenes from The Dream Master with some of my classmates, particularly the film’s infamous karate scene, which for reasons that will become clear was the most practical scene to imitate.
 One of my friends had a replica glove with plastic blades, and we would tussle for a turn in the 30 minutes of playtime allotted, our imaginations alive with visions of sadistic murder.
 So enthusiastic were we about portraying our unlikely hero that sometimes fights would break out.
 We were seven years old at the time.
 Just imagine what those teachers, weaned on horror of the more traditional variety, were thinking.
 Back then, kids were scared of rubber bats.